 Meg Warren, Ph.D. is an Assistant Professor in the Department of Management, College of Business & Economics at Western Washington University.
 She is an organizational psychologist and earned her Ph.D. at the Claremont Colleges.
-She is a Founder of the Western Positive Psychology Association (WPPA).
-Previously, she served as the first President of the Work and Organizations Division of the International Positive Psychology Association (IPPA) and the Director of the MS in Human Resource Management program at Claremont Graduate University.
+She is a Founder of the Western Positive Psychology Association (WPPA), the Founding President of the Work and Organizations Division of the International Positive Psychology Association (IPPA), and past Director of the MS in Human Resource Management program at Claremont Graduate University.

 Her research focuses on positive approaches to engaging workplace diversity, equity and inclusiveness.
 She explores how prosocial individuals from dominant groups can play active roles as allies, and how dominant group members can be engaged as potential resources and committed partners for equity and inclusion.
 In her current projects with students and collaborators she is exploring value motivations of allies, goal motivations of allies, egalitarianism in the age of Gen Zs, effectiveness of allyship strategies, impact of emotional display of allies, and organizational/institutional contexts conducive to authentic allyship.